Experimentally bounding deviations from quantum theory in the landscape of generalized probabilistic theories: Introduction

+Applying our GPT inference technique to our experimental data, we find that our experiment is best represented by a GPT of dimension 4, which is what quantum theory predicts to be the appropriate dimension for photon polarization.
+In other words, we find no evidence for a deviation in the dimension of the GPT vector space, relative to quantum expectations, at the precision frontier using conventional means of probing photon polarization.
+We can therefore conclude that one of the following possibilities must hold: (i) there are no dimensional deviations, (ii) there are dimensional deviations, which exotic preparations and measurements would reveal, but the procedures realized in our experiment contain strictly no exotic component, (iii) there are dimensional deviations, which exotic preparations and measurements would reveal, and the procedures realized in our experiment do contain some exotic component, but the latter is not visible at the level of precision achieved in our experiment.

+We now describe what further conclusions we can draw from our experiment supposing that the realized preparations and measurements in our experiment are {\em tomographically complete}, that is, supposing that they have nontrivial components in all dimensions of the GPT vector space describing photon polarization and that these components are visible at the level of precision achieved in our experiment.
+In other words, we now describe what further conclusions we can draw from our experiment if we suppose that it is possibility (i), rather than possibilities (ii) or (iii), that holds.
+In this case, we are able to place bounds (at the 1\% level) on how much the state and effect spaces of the true GPT might deviate from those predicted by quantum theory.
+In addition, we are able to draw explicit quantitative conclusions about three types of such putative deviations, which we now outline.

-A popular axiom in reconstructions of quantum theory, termed the {\em no-restriction hypothesis}~\cite{chiribella10} asserts that if some measurement is logically possible (i.e., it gives positive probabilities for all states in the theory) then it should be physically realizable.
+The {\em no-restriction hypothesis}~\cite{chiribella10} asserts that if some measurement is logically possible (i.e., it gives positive probabilities for all states in the theory) then it should be physically realizable.
+It is true of quantum theory---indeed, it is a popular axiom in many axiomatic reconstructions thereof.
 A failure of the no restriction hypothesis, therefore, constitutes a departure from quantum theory.
-We put quantitative bounds on the degree of this failure, that is, on the potential gap between the set of measurements that are physically realizable and those that are logically possible.
+We put quantitative bounds on the possible degree of this failure, that is, on the potential gap between the set of measurements that are physically realizable and those that are logically possible.
+Recalling the scope of possible conclusions (i)-(iii) above, the only way for any future experiment to overturn this conclusion about deviations from the no-restriction hypothesis is if it demonstrated the need for dimensional deviations.

-We also put an upper bound on the amount by which nature might violate Bell inequalities in excess of the amount predicted by quantum theory.
-Specifically, for the CHSH inequality~\cite{clauser69}, we show that for photon polarization any greater-than-quantum degree of violation is no more than 1.3\% higher than the quantum bound.
+We can also put an upper bound on the amount by which nature might violate Bell inequalities in excess of the amount predicted by quantum theory.
+Specifically, for the CHSH inequality~\cite{clauser69}, we show that, for photon polarization, any greater-than-quantum degree of violation is no more than $1.3\%\pm 0.1$ higher than the quantum bound.
 To our knowledge, this is the first proposal for how to obtain an experimental {\em upper} bound on the degree of Bell inequality violation in nature.
+The only possibility for a future experiment on photon polarization to violate the quantum bound by more than $1.3\%\pm 0.1$ is if it demonstrated the need for dimensional deviations.